portal-cornell/robotouille/renderer/configuration/README.md

                     }
                     ...
                 }
-                "constants" = A list of constants to be applied to the item {
+                "constants" = A dictionary of constants to be applied to the item {
                     "STACK_OFFSET" = How much higher or lower the item should be rendered when stacked }